Oklahoma City Police Department: Line of duty deaths

 Since the establishment of the Oklahoma City Police Department, 31 officers and one recruit officer have died in the line of duty.
 There is a memorial to fallen OCPD officers at police headquarters.

-Fallen K-9

-About 8:30 AM Friday, March 16, 2001, Joseph L. Meyer, 33, fled on foot the scene of a non-injury accident near NW 36th and Pennsylvania.
-About the same time Justin Cornielson was preparing to unload cases of Budweiser beer from a tractor-trailer at the Homeland grocery store at NW 39th and Pennsylvania (Penn).
-Cornielson had just opened the back of his truck when Meyer climbed into the driver’s seat and started driving off.
-Oklahoma City Police officers started pursuing the stolen beer truck south bound on Penn.
-The truck turned east on NW 5th street.
-Cases of beer were flying out on to the street.

-As the chase neared Walker Avenue Sgt.
-Jim Wheatley tried to ram the truck but got his scout car trapped under the truck and was being dragged.
-Meyer turned the truck right at Walker, freeing the scout car, but lost control and crashed the truck into a building at 500 N Walker.

-As officers scrambled out of their cars, police dog Rudy was unintentionally allowed to leave his police K-9 unit and mistakenly attacked Police Sgt.
-Randy Hall.
-Hall thought he was being attacked by a neighborhood dog and shot it, killing K-9 Rudy, a 10-year-old Belgian Malinois.
-Rudy had served with the Oklahoma City Police Department for five years with his partner and handler, Sgt.
-Lyndell Easley.
-Rudy had served with a law enforcement agency in Michigan prior to coming to Oklahoma City.

-Joseph Meyer was arrested near the scene and charged with larceny of a vehicle, assault with a deadly weapon and attempting to elude police.

 In 2014, the department's second line-of-duty death of a K-9 occurred, when police dog "Kye" was stabbed to death by a man attempting to avoid police capture.

 Misconduct

 History

 The OCPD's public integrity unit traces its history to the earliest days of the department.
 During the World War I era, rules governing the conduct of officers were strict.
 Smoking while in uniform was strictly prohibited and officers were barred from working other jobs.
 A department rulebook from the time states, "All members of the Police Department shall be considered as ALWAYS on duty and the same responsibility for the suppression of disturbance and the arrest of offenders rests upon them when not in uniform as when on post of duty."